If someone is a Permanent Residence in Canada they have been granted permanent resident status in Canada by immigrating to Canada.

 Canada offers universal healthcare which is provided by the Canadian government.
 For all permanent resident visa holders of Canada, medical care is free, and it also covers all prescription drugs paid for through taxes.
 You can also apply for public health insurance if you are a permanent resident of Canada.

 Immigrants in Canada can also enjoy social security benefits that are suited to their needs, such as retirement payments, disability benefits, and survivors’ benefits.
-Individuals who have completed 10 years of work or earned 40 credits can get recognition and live high-quality life.
+Individuals who have completed 10 years of work or earned 40 credits can get recognition and live a high-quality life.

 5. The Path to Canadian Citizenship